Biancheng118/Deranged_Penguins_505/README.md

 ---

 ## **Technical Components**
-- **3D Models**: Penguins and environmental assets from Unity Asset Store.
+- **3D Models**: Philosopher Penguin is made by Brian, the rest of Penguins and environmental assets from Unity Asset Store and sketchfab website.
 - **Sound Design**:
   - Happy flock: Light, cheerful tones.
   - Philosopher Penguin: Reflective and somber background music.